andrewbutterfield/RTEMS-SMP-Formal/formal/promela/src/README.md

 The top-level program is `testbuilder.py`.

 It relies on a configuration file `testbuilder.yml` that defines various key names/paths related to your RTEMS installation.
 A template file `testbuilder-template.yml` is provided.
-This should be edited to reflect your setup, and than saved as `testbuilder.yml`.
+This should be edited to reflect your setup, and then saved as `testbuilder.yml`.

+Another configuration file `refine-config.yml` defines file names for files used during the test-generation process.
+A template file `refine-config-template.yml` is provided.
+This should be edited to reflect your setup, and then saved as `refine-config.yml`.

 To simplify matters, it helps to create a short alias for the full pathname to `testbuilder.py`.
 This should be defined in `.bashrc` or similar.